[?] Subscribe To This Site

 This is a relatively long time for a bird incubation.

-When baby hummingbirds are still in their eggs, they have strong neck muscles and a hook on their short bill in order to peck their way out.
+When the baby hummingbird is still in its egg, they have strong neck muscles and a hook on their short bill in order to peck their way out.

 Hummingbird babies are born blind and naked without feathers.